 We did find that all of us have an interest in the Civil War, and collecting old books, and Ishi, so the main topics of discussion centered around those subjects, as well as using the Internet to access all that information.

 We discussed alternatives to getting out.
-Dave favored backtracking to Wildcat Creek, crossing over, and making a long and treacherous walk to an area called Steamboat, where we would have a long ascent to a cabin, and then a six-mile walk to the vehicle.
+Dave favored backtracking to Wildcat Creek, crossing over, and making a long and treacherous walk to an area called Steamboat, where we would have a long ascent to a cabin, and then a six mile walk to the vehicle.
 Another option would be to attempt to cross the roaring Deer Creek downstream, and take a long but smooth trail back to the vehicle.
-This would be a hike of about 14 miles in total.
-Being a non-swimmer, this did not appeal to me unless I knew I would survive the crossing, and it was a rapid flow.
+About 14 miles in total.
+Being a non swimmer, this did not appeal to me unless I knew I would survive the crossing, and it was a rapid flow.